cara06/My-Twitter-Bot/README.md

-# Twitter bot which retweet,like,and follow
+# Twitter Bot That retweets, likes, and follows

-8.Use mytwitterbot_retweet.py file for a Twitter bot which retweet tweets based on particular hashtag (script provided here use #100DaysofCode ),like tweets and follow the user who tweeted it .Set your desired Bot settings such as QUERY,LIKE,FOLLOW in config.py file  To run twitterbot_retweet.py ,use this command :
+8.Use mytwitterbot_retweet.py file for a Twitter bot which retweet tweets based on particular hashtag (script provided here use #100DaysofCode), like tweets and follow the user who tweeted it.
+Set your desired Bot settings such as QUERY, LIKE, FOLLOW in mytwitterbot_status.py file  To run mytwitterbot_retweet.py, use this command :

 $ python mytwitterbot_retweet.py